Renaissance architecture of Toulouse: Doors and portals

 The portal of the former Esquile college is the work of Nicolas Bachelier (1556).

 Portal of the Hôtel Molinier (or Hôtel de Felzins), 1556.

 The portal of the Hôtel Molinier is inspired by an engraving from Sebastiano Serlio's Extraordinary Book.

 Small door to the Hôtel Molinier.

 Door of the Hôtel d'Aymès (second half of the 16th century).

 Interior door of the Hôtel d'Assézat (1555-1556, Nicolas Bachelier).

 Interior door of the Hôtel d'Assézat (1555-1556, Nicolas Bachelier).

 The door of the stair tower of the Hôtel d'Assézat (1555-1556, Nicolas Bachelier).

-Detail of the previous photo (door of the Assézat counter).
+Detail of the previous photo (door of the Assézat stair tower).

 This door was that of the counter of the Hôtel d'Assézat.

 Detail of the previous photo (door of the counter of the Hôtel d'Assézat).

 Walled door at the Hôtel d'Assézat (1560-1562, Dominique Bachelier).

 This small door opening under the stairs of the loggia of the Hôtel d'Assézat leads to the semi-buried cellars.

 The large portal of the Hôtel d'Assézat is the work of Dominique Bachelier (1560-1562).

 It is the delicate door 5 of Serlio's Extraordinary Book that gave the general design of the portal of the Hôtel d'Assézat.

 Door of the west facade of the Saint-Jory castle (circa 1560).

 Saint-Nicolas church, interior door (1562).

 Door of the castle of Lacroix-Falgarde (after 1574, Dominique Bachelier?).

 This door of the former Capitole, known as the Gate of the Commutation (1575, Jean Aleman), has been reassembled in the Jardin des Plantes.

 The door of the Commutation of the former Capitole is inspired by a rustic door from the Extraordinary Book by Sebastiano Serlio.

 Henry IV portal of the castle of Pibrac.

 Gate in the courtyard of the Hôtel de Massas (or Hôtel d'Aldéguier), last quarter of the 16th century.

 This door in the courtyard of the Hôtel de Massas is actually a window from the last quarter of the 16th century transformed into a door in the 19th century.